Request a review

 - the behaviour or conduct of an Australian Building and Construction Inspector

 - the outcome of an investigation

 You can request a review by speaking in the first instance to the Australian Building and Construction Inspector involved in the matter or their manager.
-If you don’t agree with the outcome of those discussions you can request a review by sending us an email, or writing to us by mail.
+If you don’t agree with the outcome of those discussions you can contact us online or by mail to request a review.

 To help us identify what the problem is, your request should contain some details of the investigation and the reason(s) why you want it reviewed.

 We’re committed to ensuring reviews remain impartial and transparent.
 For this to happen, reviews may go through a number of different processes, including:

 - conducting a review of the investigation (we do this to check whether the original Australian Building and Construction Inspector followed the correct investigation process)

 - referring the matter to the Commonwealth Ombudsman.

 Sometimes you will be contacted by the reviewer to discuss aspects of the case.
 Once the review has been completed, you will be formally advised of the result.